Beaded necklaces in Tiger Eye or Black Onyx are often bought for and worn by men.

 Then one day I wanted to create a bigger statement necklace for myself to wear to a wedding.
 I wanted to use 6mm beads for the background and 8mm beads for the planets.
 I managed to find a source of 6mm AAA rated Lapis Lazuli beads for my necklace but they weren't cheap!

-Although the necklace with the 6mm background beads looked great, I realised that to offer these with gemstone beads as background wouldn't be viable in terms of either cost or availability.
-I therefore considered other sources for the background beads.
+Although the necklace with the 6mm background beads looked great, I realised that to offer these with gemstone beads as background wouldn't be viable in terms of either cost or availability all the time.
+I now invite enquiries if these are of interest.

 In the case of the necklaces made up of 4mm background beads, I still create some using gemstones as background as these are acceptable with variations.

-Why a certain gemstone bead was chosen to represent each planet in the birthchart necklace
+Why a certain gemstone bead was chosen to represent each planet in the necklace

 The gemstone beads used in the necklace to represent each of the planets were chosen with care.
 Just as each planet traditionally represents certain characteristics and influences so too gemstones have specific qualities and exert certain influences of their own.